Hope for Marriages Affected by Porn Addiction

 Did you catch this week’s “Stop!
 Hammock Time” video on Facebook Live?

-I interviewed my friend, Jen Ferguson (Author of Pure Eyes, Clean Heart: A Couple’s Journey to Freedom from Pornography and co-founder of the Knot Project) about porn addiction in marriage.
+I interviewed my friend, Jen Ferguson (Author of Pure Eyes, Clean Heart: A Couple’s Journey to Freedom from Pornography) about porn addiction in marriage.
 It was a powerful time.
 Jen had so much wisdom and encouragement to share.
 View the interview here.

 Don’t miss next week’s “Stop!
 Hammock Time” video (9pm EST on my Katie M. Reid Facebook Page).
 We have a BIG ANNOUNCEMENT! 😉